Xianyu-Yang/xianyu-yang.github.io/_pages/publications.md

 # 📝 Working papers
 - **Yang, X.**\*, ..., Bialic-Murphy L. Fundamental shifts in tree growth and longevity across climate gradients. (in prepare)

+- - **Yang, X.**\*, ..., Bialic-Murphy L. Beyond the fast-slow continuum: A multidimensional life-history framework for trees. (in prepare)

 -	**Yang, X.**\*, ..., Bialic-Murphy L. Decadal transient population dynamics reveal the shifting importance of fecundity and survival in a logged subtropical forest.
 (Under review in _Journal of Plant Ecology_)